 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 The score ranges from 300 to 850, with the majority of people normally having a score of 650.
 In recent years, however, some borrowers have seen their score lowered because of loss of employment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
 Some of the factors in summing up your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-- Payment History — How many months do you make late payments?
+- Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-To learn more, visit www.myFICO.com, Fair Isaac's informational site and review your credit history for free at www.annualcreditreport.com.
-And, for a small payment, you can get your FICO score from each bureau on their websites: www.equifax.com, www.experian.com and www.transunion.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.